w3c/event-timing/README.md

 ```

 FID can be polyfilled today: see [here](https://github.com/GoogleChromeLabs/first-input-delay) for an example.
-However, this requires registering analytics JS before any events are processed, which is often impossible or undesirable.
+However, this requires registering analytics JS before any events are processed, which is often impossible or undesirable for third party analytics providers, who do not have control over how their scripts are loaded and would like to be able to load them asynchronously to minimize their impact on page load speed.

 ## Specific Use Cases
 * Clicking a button changes the sorting order on a table.
 Measure how long it takes from the click until we display reordered content.